RequestOptix/react-signature-canvas/README.md

 I made the name stupid and stupidly long in hopes that someone else would do better than me and this package can hide in obscurity.

+Also, I borked the example because I updated webpack.

 # react-signature-canvas's original README

 <p align='center'>